WPI-AIM/ambf/README.md

 ## Description:
-This multi-body framework offers real-time dynamic simulation of multi-bodies (robots, free bodies and multi-link puzzles) and real-time haptic interaction with multiple haptic devices (CHAI-3D) (including dVRK Manipulators and Razer Hydras).
-It also provides a python client for training NN and RL Agents on real-time data from running simulation.
-This framework is built around several external tools that include an extended version of CHAI-3D (developed along-side AMBF), BULLET-Physics, Open-GL, GLFW and yaml-cpp, pyyaml and Eigen to name a few.
+This multi-body framework offers real-time dynamic simulation of multi-bodies (robots, free bodies and multi-link puzzles) coupled with real-time haptic interaction via several haptic devices (CHAI-3D) (including dVRK Manipulators and Razer Hydras).
+It also provides a python client for training NN and RL Agents on real-time data with simulation in the loop.
+This framework is built around several external tools that include an extended version of CHAI-3D (developed along-side AMBF), BULLET-Physics, Open-GL, GLFW, yaml-cpp, pyyaml and Eigen to name a few.
+Each external library has it's own license that can be found in the corresponding subfolder.

 ## Usage:
 ### Building: